Trump blasts Harris as ‘radical’ in first rally since Biden’s exit

 Harris, however, still trails Trump in the majority of polls carried out since Biden’s exit and faces questions about her appeal among the general electorate after a political career mostly spent in heavily Democratic California.

-In an address expanding on his reasons for not seeking re-election on Wednesday, Biden reiterated his support for Harris, praising her as “experienced”, “tough” and “capable”.
+In an address expanding on his reasons for not seeking re-election on Wednesday, Biden, whose age and fitness had become a growing concern among Democrats, reiterated his support for Harris, praising her as “experienced”, “tough” and “capable”.

 “She’s been an incredible partner to me and a leader for our country,” Biden said in remarks delivered shortly after Trump’s rally wrapped up.

 “In this moment, I believe we face a choice between two different visions for our nation, one focused on the future, the other focused on the past,” Harris said.
-“And with your support, I am fighting for our nation’s future.”